 Waiting to install a heat pump will have some advantages as well as a few potential disadvantages.

 If your overall household income is less than 80% of the area median income (see table in above question), you may be eligible for an $8,000 heat pump rebate.
-Additionally, you may be eligible for up to $6,500 in electrical panel improvements and wiring, often barriers to improvements in older homes that have limited power running (known as ‘service’) to the home, or a small and fully used electrical panel.
+Additionally, you may be eligible for up to $6,500 in electrical panel improvements and wiring, often barriers to improvements in older homes that have limited power running (known as ‘service’) to the home, or that have an undersized or full electrical panel.
 If you feel that your home may need electrical work and you know that you want to add a heat pump to your home and you are confident that you meet the income limits, you may want to delay until rebates are available.
 Having an electrician inform you of your electrical service or panel needs is an important first step in this decision making process.